kubernetes/website/content/es/docs/concepts/services-networking/ingress.md

 and any traffic whose request host header doesn't match `first.bar.com` and `second.bar.com` to `service3`.

-{{% code_sample file="service/networking/name-virtual-host-ingress-no-third-host.yaml" %}}
+{{% code_sample file="
+service/networking/name-virtual-host-ingress-no-third-host.yaml" %}}

 ### TLS

-You can secure an Ingress by specifying a {{< glossary_tooltip term_id="secret" >}}
+You can secure an Ingress by specifying a {{< glossary_tooltip term_id=" secret" >}}
 that contains a TLS private key and certificate.
-The Ingress resource only supports a single TLS port, 443, and assumes TLS termination at the ingress point (traffic to the Service and its Pods is in plaintext).
+The Ingress resource only supports a single TLS port, 443, and assumes TLS termination at the ingress point
+(traffic to the Service and its Pods is in plaintext).
 If the TLS configuration section in an Ingress specifies different hosts, they are multiplexed on the same port according to the hostname specified through the SNI TLS extension (provided the Ingress controller supports SNI).
 The TLS secret must contain keys named `tls.crt` and `tls.key` that contain the certificate